-В SCHOOL DAY
+B SCHOOL DAY

-The length of the school day may vary from school to school and student to student, if approved by the board of education, subject to the minimum instructional hours requirement established in Section D, below.
+The length of the school day may vary from school to school if approved by the board of education, subject to the minimum instructional hours requirement established in Section D, below.

 C OPENING AND CLOSING DATES

 Except for year-round schools or schools under a modified calendar, the opening date for students will not be before August 25, and the closing date for students will not be after June 10.